mbheinen/bpa-ipf-tsp/docs/basic/x_window_gui.rst

 ==========================
 X resources are X system components managed in common by the X server.
 Examples of resources are colors, fonts and their characteristics, default size and position of windows, and default file names for dialog boxes.
-The IPF ``gui`` allows you to change many of these resource values.
+You can change many of these resource values in the IPF ``gui``.

 You customize IPF ``gui``, as you do other X clients, by changing the client's X resources file.
 This is the XGUI file in your home (logon) directory.
 It is an ASCII text file, so you can alter it with any text